jannesbrunner/lecture-devops-app/doc/concept.md

 ### Load Balancer

 - A load balancer is handling incoming requests on staging and production environment (not on local dev environment)
-- The load balancer is listening on http port and forwards the traffic to the ECS services that is running the app via containers
+- The load balancer is listening on http port and forwards the traffic to the ECS services which is running app & db via containers.
 - Health checks getting performed on the entry path of the app-server `"/"`.
   - If the status is unhealthy (detected by non satisfying http status code response)
     - Load balancer informs ECS services about the outage (ECS will try to reload the service)